chpdd/task-planner/README.md

 | Deadline     | By when the task needs to be completed                   |
 | Available Time | Hours you plan to work each day                        |

-The bot then uses these values to determine which tasks should be scheduled earlier and which can wait, optimizing for a balanced daily workflow.
+The app then uses these values to determine which tasks should be scheduled earlier and which can wait, optimizing for a balanced daily workflow.

 ---